awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

 + [Greengrass discovery RESTful API](greengrass-discover-api.md)
 + [Relay MQTT messages between client devices and AWS IoT Core](relay-client-device-messages.md)
 + [Interact with client devices in components](interact-with-client-devices-in-components.md)

-You can also configure the core device to sync and interact with client device shadows\.
-For more information, see [Sync and interact with client device shadows](work-with-client-device-shadows.md)\.